grecoe/teals/1_practice/README.md

 # Practice
 <sub>Dan Grecoe - A Microsoft Employee </sub>

-This covers some topics more in depth to let you check your understanding.
+The files in this folder align (mostly) with the introduction topics in 0_python.

+Here you will test your knowledge on whether you understood the topics.